Three policemen killed in firing by poachers in MP, two accused also dead; IG transferred | Law-Order

 - India

-Chief Minister Shivraj Singh Chouhan held a high-level meeting after the incident, and announced financial assistance of Rs one crore each and government jobs for the next of kin of the slain policemen.
+Chief Minister Shivraj Singh Chouhan held a high-level meeting with senior officials after the incident, and announced financial assistance of Rs one crore each and government jobs for the next of kin of the slain policemen.

 He also transferred Inspector General (IG) of Gwalior zone Anil Sharma for ''delay'' in reaching the site of the incident.